 Indiana Christian Academy began in the fall of 1973.
 The first year the school had 27 pupils and 3 grades.
-In one year the attendance went to 200 students and 8 grades.
+By its second year, the attendance went to 200 students and 8 grades.
 There was a great need for more room.
 The school was utilizing double-wide trailers to hold the children.
 They decided to embark on a $2 million school complex.
 The modern facilities were completed in 1977, and the school is now the largest ministry of Grace Baptist Church.

 The bus ministry was begun under Pastor Camp’s leadership.
 Many souls have been reached for Christ through the dedication of faithful bus workers.
 Pastor Camp served as the pastor of Grace Baptist Church until March 31, 1984.

 The men of the church concluded a major renovation project in September of 1996.
 Among other things, the project entailed new carpet, pews, and oak paneling.
-Much remodeling has been done in the past few years.
-The mission board, kitchen, ladies restroom, foyer carpet, and scroll display are just a few of the recent improvements.
-A lush soccer field was planted and extended on the property’s east side.
 In 2004, the old auditorium was remodeled to serve as a music hall.
 In 2005, the church purchased the adjacent property directly north of the campus to add several more acres of land, a pond and a home that has been renovated to be used for staff.

 Pastor Josh Crockett was called by the church on December 26, 2004 to come back to his home church to serve as associate pastor.
 After finishing his Master of Divinity degree, he began serving in May of 2005.
 In 2006, Pastor Leigh Crockett began the first of multiple battles with cancer.